wbgospo/wb-enterprise-migration/README.md

 Select GitHub.com and sign out and then sign in again.
 You will then be able to push to the repository.

-This does not apply to external users.
+This does not apply to external collaborators.

 ### Git bash/Git CLI